machadi/PDL_1920_groupe-7/README.md

 #### Future functionalities
 * statistics on extracted files and tables not taken into account according to the selection criteria of the tables to be extracted
-* automatic testing of file extraction quality , thise tests will show also the  weaknesses of the extractor.
+* automatic testing of file extraction quality , these tests will show also the  weaknesses of the extractor.

 ## Deployment
 run mvn package this Build the project to generate the artefac.